-Anonymity is important in retrospectives because it helps establish trust and the feeling of psychological safety.
+Anonymity is important in retrospectives because it helps establish trust and a feeling of psychological safety.
 While you can view who is currently present in your retrospectives using the left-side navigation panel, the content of retrospectives is completely anonymous.

-During the Think phase, Retrium uses obfuscation of text for privacy reasons, not security reasons.
+🗒️ During the Think phase, Retrium uses obfuscation of text for privacy reasons, not security reasons.

 Each note in Retrium is a different color, which is randomly generated from a selection of color options.
 The colors are not associated with the card topic, the team member who wrote the card, nor the card's column.

-Anonymity makes Retrium a valuable option for distributed or co-located retrospectives because you are not able to identify who wrote each card based on the color or size of the note, the person's handwriting, or any other distinguishing feature.
+Anonymity makes Retrium a valuable option for distributed or co-located retrospectives because team members are not able to identify who wrote each card based on the color or size of the note, the person's handwriting, or any other distinguishing feature.
 The best ideas can then be considered without being influenced by who wrote them.